mahmoud/sedimental/entries/awesome_python_applications.md

 4. Maintained or otherwise demonstrably still functional on relevant platforms.
 5. Applications, not libraries or frameworks.

-Exceptions can be made within reason.
+With some exceptions, of course.

-This list predominantly focuses on software that installs without `pip` or PyPI, and whose audience is mostly *not* developers.
-There's still plenty of that in there, too, but the view taken is broader.
+The result is a list predominantly focused on software that installs without `pip` or PyPI, and whose audience is mostly *not* developers.
+There's still plenty of that in there, too, but the new breadth of the list speaks for itself.

-So why do we need a catalog of open-source Python applications?
+So why spend weeks compiling a catalog of open-source Python applications?

 [TOC]